-BUDGET PAPER NO. 3 - 2015-16 ECONOMIC AND FISCAL OUTLOOK
+BUDGET PAPER NO. 3 - 2017-18 ECONOMIC AND FISCAL OUTLOOK

 This paper analyses the fiscal position of, and forecast results for, the public sector.
 It does so at a whole-of-government level as well as for the components of the public sector - the general government sector, public financial corporations and public non-financial corporations.
-It assesses the budget aggregates (such as the general government sector net operating balance) against the Government's financial targets.
+It assesses the budget aggregates against the Government's financial targets.